benhsz/parless/README.md

 ## What Does It Do?
 First, the non-features:

-* No change to the syntax
 * No significant indentation
+* No syntax changes of any kind

 That means the programmer will type just as many opening and closing parentheses as before.
 It should therefore be __compatible with all existing Lisp code__.